Satan's Slave (1976 film): Plot

 Catherine Yorke, a young woman from London, receives a bracelet from her boyfriend John for her upcoming birthday.
 She then leaves the city with her parents to join her father Malcolm's brother, Alexander, for a week at his home in the country.
 At the turn into Alexander's estate, Malcolm falls ill at the wheel of the family car and crashes into a tree.
 Catherine gets out to fetch help and the car explodes, seemingly killing her parents.

 Alexander, assisted by his son Stephen and secretary Frances, takes the distraught Catherine into the house and gives her a sedative.
 On waking, Catherine finds the driveway cleared of wreckage and is told that the police have concluded their investigation.
 Her parents' funeral is conducted later that day on the grounds of the estate.
 After the ceremony, Catherine finds an old gravestone bearing the name of Camilla Yorke, an 18th-century ancestor of hers who died aged 20 – the age that Catherine is about to reach.
 Over the next few days, as she continues to be hosted by Alexander, Catherine experiences visions of women being branded, flogged, and sacrificed in satanic rituals.
 She finds herself drawn to Stephen, with whom she becomes romantically involved.
 Meanwhile, Alexander steals Catherine's bracelet and uses it to channel dark magic that compels John to kill himself by jumping from the roof of a tower block.

 Frances tells Catherine that Camilla had supernatural abilities and that Alexander, who believes in necromancy, plans to resurrect her spirit to increase his own power.
 Having murdered several women, including his own wife, to test his theories, he has determined that he can achieve this only by sacrificing Catherine, Camilla's direct descendant, when she turns 20.
 Frances also warns Catherine not to trust Stephen who, having witnessed his mother's sacrifice as a young boy, has grown up to be a murderer like his father.

-Discovering Frances' betrayal, Stephen stabs her to death and locks Catherine in a bedroom.
+Discovering Frances's betrayal, Stephen stabs her to death and locks Catherine in a bedroom.
 On the morning of her birthday, Catherine is led into the nearby woods to be sacrificed by Alexander and his cult.
-She escapes after stabbing Stephen through the eye with a nail file, then runs into Malcolm, who claims that both he and her mother survived the car accident.
+She escapes after stabbing Stephen through the eye with a nail file, then runs into her father, Malcolm, who claims that both he and her mother survived the car accident.
 Malcolm takes Catherine back to the house, where Alexander, no longer wearing his ritual robes, tells Catherine that her recent experiences were hallucinations brought on by the sedative.
 However, his trickery is uncovered when Catherine pulls back a curtain to find Stephen's corpse.
 Alexander praises Catherine's brutality and hails her as a true descendant of Camilla.
 Malcolm is then revealed to be the actual leader of the cult.
 Trapped, Catherine screams in terror.